-Leadership in Sport Will be asked to demonstrate evidence during interview
+Leadership in Sport Will be asked to demonstrate evidence during interview also be considered.

-Applicants should provide evidence of their unique contributions as a leader in the sport community.
-This could include, being voted captain, advancing gender equity, or recognizing ways for sport to be more inclusive.
-While character is paramount (ensure reference letters specifically speak to this), skill and performance will also be considered.
 Be sure to provide any documentation of achievement.
 Reflect on the following when preparing your portfolio: How have you given back to the sport or your community in a meaningful way (i.e., being a captain, coaching, or leading a summer camp)?
 What have you done to advance sport?
 How would your life be different if you didn't have sport?
 How would you be different if you didn't take the leadership opportunities provided through sport?
 How has your leadership impacted others?